Operational clarity for daily work

 7 Notes Field Capturing nuances "Noise at startup — check bearings"

-The closing section: overall status (operational / needs attention / needs urgent repair) and supervisor signature.
-Without a signature, the checklist is just paper; with one — it's a document.
+The closing section carries two things: an overall status (operational, needs attention, or urgent) and a supervisor signature.
+Without the signature it's just paper; with it, it's a document.

 Hotel Maintenance Checklist: Room Inspection